 PY433 ABNORMAL PSYCHOLOGY (4).
-This course covers major issues in abnormal psychology, the classification and diagnosis of mental disorders based on the Diagnostic and Statistical Manual (DSM IV-TR) of the American Psychiatric Association, frameworks for understanding maladpative behavior, the history of psychopathology, its epidemiology, and a variety of treatment models.
-Prerequisite: PY130 and junior or senior standing.
+This course surveys fundamental issues in abnormal psychology, focusing on serious mental disorders articulated by the diagnostic and statistical manual (DSM V) of the American Psychiatric Association.
+The course is interdisciplinary, examining biological, medical, psychological, social, cultural, and political aspects of mental illness.
+Frameworks for understanding maladaptive behavior, the history of psychopathology, its epidemiology, cultural stigma around mental illness, and a variety of treatment models are presented and evaluated.
+Prerequisite: PY130, Junior or Senior Standing.